-Some organizations use external business continuity management consulting services to help identify and address resiliency synchronization between business processes, applications and IT infrastructure.
+Some organizations use external resiliency consulting services to help identify and address resiliency synchronization between business processes, applications and IT infrastructure.
 Consultants can provide flexible business continuity and disaster recovery consulting to address a company’s needs – including assessments, planning and design, implementation, testing and full business continuity management.

 There are proactive services, such as Kyndryl IT Infrastructure Recovery Services to help businesses identify risks and ensure they are prepared to detect, react and recover from a disruption.

-With the growth of cyber attacks, companies are moving from a traditional/manual recovery approach to an automated and software-defined resiliency approach.
-The Kyndryl Cyber Resilience Services approach uses advanced technologies and best practices to help assess risks, prioritize and protect business-critical applications and data.
+With the growth of cyber attacks, companies are moving from a traditional or manual recovery approach to an automated and software-defined resiliency approach.
+The Kyndryl Data Protection Services approach uses advanced technologies and best practices to help assess risks, prioritize and protect business-critical applications and data.
 These services can also help business rapidly recover IT during and after a cyber attack.

-Other companies turn to cloud-based backup services, such as Kyndryl Disaster Recovery as a Service (DRaaS) to provide continuous replication of critical applications, infrastructure, data and systems for rapid recovery after an IT outage.
-There are also virtual server options, such as Kyndryl Cloud Virtualized Server Recovery to protect critical servers in real-time.
+Other companies turn to cloud-based backup services, such as Kyndryl Incident Recovery Services to provide continuous replication of critical applications, infrastructure, data and systems for rapid recovery after an IT outage.
+There are also virtual server options to protect critical servers in real-time.
 This enables rapid recovery of your applications at a Kyndryl Resiliency Center to keep businesses operational during periods of maintenance or unexpected downtime.

 For a growing number of organizations, the answer is with resiliency orchestration, a cloud-based approach that uses disaster recovery automation and a suite of business continuity management tools designed specifically for hybrid-IT environments.
 For instance, Kyndryl Resiliency Orchestration helps protect business process dependencies across applications, data and infrastructure components.
-It increases the availability of business applications so that companies can access necessary high-level or in-depth intelligence regarding Recovery Point Objective (RPO), Recovery Time Objective (RTO) and the overall health of IT continuity from a centralized dashboard.
+It increases the availability of business applications so that companies can access necessary high-level or in-depth intelligence regarding recovery point objective, recovery time objective and the overall health of IT continuity from a centralized dashboard.

 The components of business continuity are: